bitcoinbrink/website/programs.md

 ## Stay updated

-Subscribe to our newsletter including updates on project progress and accouncements of new fellows and grantees.
+Follow [@bitcoinbrink](https://twitter.com/bitcoinbrink) on Twitter or subscribe to our newsletter including updates on project progress and accouncements of new fellows and grantees.
 {% include newsletter-signup.html %}